How can you lower your A1C levels?

-While managing carbohydrates is important, people do not need to avoid them altogether.
+A person with diabetes needs to manage their carb intake, but they do not need to avoid carbs altogether.
 Carbohydrates are the body and brain's main fuel source and contain important nutrients.

-Fiber is complex, and takes longer to break down, which provides more sustainable energy and decreases the spike in blood sugar.
-Fiber also helps flush the digestive tract.
+Fiber is complex and takes longer to break down, so it provides more sustainable energy and decreases the risk of a spike in blood sugar.
+Fiber also helps keep the digestive tract healthy.